 Dimensionsoverall: 8 in x 10 in

-DescriptionBlack and white image of an ashtray created by a machine controlled by a computer.
-On the ashtray is "APT II AIA MIT AMC FWB>'^( On verso paper sticker "This CADICAM ashtray was the first object to be designed and manufactured by a computer".
+DescriptionBlack and white image of an ashtray created by a numerically contolled milling machine.
+On the ashtray is "APT II AIA MIT AMC FWB."
+On verso is paper sticker reading, "This CAD/CAM ashtray was the first object to be designed and manufactured by a computer".
 (66) Return to the Computer Museum, 300 Congress Street, Boston 022210, Attn: Archives"